tian-chan/hugo-academic/content/authors/admin/_index.md

 ---
 ### research interests

-Product and service design, group dynamics, networks, different types and sources of novelty.
+I study how individuals and teams develop new products and services.

 ### my story

-I am from Malaysia and spent years studying and working in Singapore.
-Before my PhD I worked for about six years at PSA Corp., focusing on service design in a container port (e.g., hardware and software evaluation/specification, integration of technology to human work processes, prototyping algorithms, operational due diligence).
+Before my PhD I worked for about six years at PSA Corp. (the Singapore-based company), focusing on service design in a container port (e.g., hardware and software evaluation/specification, integration of technology to human work processes, prototyping algorithms, operational due diligence).
+Had fun but wanted to understand why new product development / project management is so difficult.
+So the PhD.